PublishedMay 18, 16:00Last updatedMay 25, 18:40

 China

-Coverage focuses on Thailand's reversal of extended visa-free policy and its implications for Chinese travelers.
+Coverage focuses on Thailand's tightened visa policies and their implications for Chinese tourists, digital nomads, and retirees.

 Japan